Natoli74/headcounts-web/README.md

 - Data processed with [Polars](https://pola.rs/)
 - Hosted by [Heroku](https://www.heroku.com/)
-- Inspired by the needs of MSUM faculty and staff
 - Thanks to [Kenneth Reitz](https://github.com/kennethreitz/) for the [conda buildpack for Heroku](https://github.com/kennethreitz/conda-buildpack)